Here is a list of 5 scams while buying and selling used cars and how to avoid them:

 The stolen vehicle:

-If you are buying a second-hand car, make sure to check it's status.
+If you are buying a second-hand car, make sure to check its status.
 Just like scammers can sell salvage cars, they can even sell a stolen car.
 They can forge a stolen vehicle's paperwork.

 How to buy a used car without getting scammed - It can be difficult to determine if a vehicle has been stolen or not.
-Hence, request for the seller's license, the vehicle's registration, and make sure everything is well analysed before the deal.
+Hence, request for the seller's license, and the vehicle's registration, and make sure everything is well analysed before the deal.
 Be aware of illegal documents.

 Buy & Sell your second-hand car with Auto Best (ABE).
 We ensure that all the transactions are free of scams, moreover, our vehicles are certified & accident-free.
 Thus, choose your pre-owned luxury vehicle from ABE.